Akenham: Notable buildings

 There are a few small businesses operating out of former agricultural buildings, including Stealth Electronics, which specialises in security equipment, based at Akenham Hall Farm.
 Chives Montessori School is located in the parish.
-The school was established 14 years ago and is a community school serving local needs.
+The school was established in 1989, and is a community school serving local needs.

 Geography

 The parish is bordered by the parish of Whitton to the south, Claydon to the west, Henley to the north and Westerfield to the east.

 Culture

 Reproduction First World War trenches at Trench Farm in Akenham are used by theatre and re-enactment groups, and have featured in Downton Abbey and Journey's End.